-I would like to design custom driveway with stained, stamped concrete.
+I would like to design a custom driveway with stained, stamped concrete.
 How can I do this?

 You can create a unique design for your driveway using multiple terrain features and different materials from the library.

 It is increasingly common to stamp a texture into concrete driveways, sidewalks and patios.

 If you haven't already created a terrain perimeter within your plan, do so now by going up to Terrain> Create Terrain Perimeter .

 Next, selectTerrain> Driveway> Straight Drivewayfrom the menu, then click and drag to draw a rectangular terrain feature.

 Do not worry about the exact placement or shape of the driveway as you draw it: once it is created, it is fully editable.

 When the driveway is positioned and shaped as needed, select 3D> Create Perspective View> Perspective Full Overview from the menu to see the results.

 By default, driveways are assigned a grey concrete material.
 If you want to, you can select 3D> Material Painter> Material Painter from the menu to apply a new material.

 In the Select Material dialog that opens, browse the Materials library and select a new material for the driveway.